Our Team

 "Only 1 thing has to change and that's Everything"

-• Heather Paterson, Program Manager, PSS
+Heather Paterson, PSS

 My name is Heather Paterson and I am a CPSS with Optimal Living who believes in second chances.
 I started recovery on January 6, 2020.